 Portrait taken by Carlos Amay in 2021

 Kum earned an A.S. in Fine Arts from Hudson Valley Community College (2020), a B.A. in Studio Art from the University at Albany (2023) and a MFA in Painting from the Maryland Institute College of Art.
-Her work has been exhibited in a range of group exhibitions, including the Annual Mohawk Hudson Regional Show, a solo exhibition at the Spare Room Gallery in Baltimore and the Peale Museum of Art.
+Her work has been exhibited in a range of group exhibitions, including the annual Mohawk Hudson Regional Show, a solo exhibition at the Spare Room Gallery in Baltimore and the Peale Museum of Art.

 COPYRIGHT © JAHNIAH KUM.
 2025 ALL RIGHTS RESERVED.